-

-Banzhang Longzhu (班章龙珠): Shu Pu'er from Kaishunhao in dragon pearl format
+Banzhang Longzhu (班章龙珠): Kaishunhao's shu pu'er in dragon pearl format

 The Legendary Banzhang (班章, Bān zhāng )

-Banzhang is the name of a village and the surrounding mountainous area in Menghai County, Yunnan Province.
-The region is considered one of the most prestigious and expensive sources of pu'er tea.
-Teas from Banzhang, especially sheng pu'er, are renowned for their power, complexity, distinctive bitterness, and quick, sweet finish (huigan).
-The use of the name "Banzhang" for shu pu'er implies that the high-quality tea from this renowned region was used to produce it.
-Although the fermentation process of shu pu'er (vodui) significantly alters the original character of the leaf, the use of quality Banzhang tea should give the finished shu pu'er a special density, depth, and potential for complex flavor development.
+Banzhang is the name of a village and the surrounding mountainous region in Menghai County, Yunnan Province.
+This region is considered one of the most prestigious and expensive sources of pu'er tea.
+Tea from Banzhang, especially sheng pu'er, is renowned for its power, complexity, distinctive bitterness, and quick, sweet finish (huigan).
+The use of the name "Banzhang" for shu pu'er implies that high-quality tea from this renowned region was used in its production.
+Although the fermentation process of shu pu'er (vodui) significantly alters the leaf's original character, the use of high-quality tea from Banzhang should impart to the finished shu pu'er a distinctive density, depth, and potential for complex flavor development.

 Shu Pu'er - fermentation in heaps (Wodui -渥堆, Wò duī )

-This tea is a Shu Pu'er, meaning that it has undergone an accelerated post-fermentation process known as "Wò duī" (渥堆, Wò duī) - wet heap fermentation.
-It is this technique, as indicated by the "heap" that gives Shu Pu'er its characteristic features:
+This tea is classified as Shu Pu'er, meaning it has undergone an accelerated post-fermentation process known as "Wò duī" (渥堆, Wò duī) – fermentation in wet piles.
+It is this technique, as indicated by the "pile" method, that gives Shu Pu'er its characteristic features:

 - Dark, almost black color of dry leaf and infusion.